Kathikas – Agiasmata Nature Trail – Kathikas

 Distance: Approximately 5 miles (8 kms)

-Duration: 1 hour 50 minutes (A shortened version of the walk – at around 1 hour 20 minutes – is also included within the text below)
+Duration: 1 hour 50 minutes (Shortened versions of the walk – at around 1 hour 20 minutes and 1 hour 35 minutes – are also included within the text below)

 Difficulty: Fairly easy walking with some graduated ascent/descent.
 Very little shade.